-Steve: Whenha Yeah.
-The early ones had about the same ones as the later ones.
-One of the things that hasn't changed is the modules, which has become sort of a joke for one thing because this waveform generator never worked right.
-I shouldn't say it never worked right, it never did all the things we hnew sort of it could do.
-In the early models it was/OK, because it was this early stags state and, nothing worked right back in those days.
-We used to have a standard procedure that if something didn't work tax that was the way it was supposed to be.
-Andif no one else was making it it wasn't a problem and it all worked better than what had been here before.
-But we never changed any of this stuff.
-Never changed the modules at all.
-The only thing we ever did was put power supplies on the modules--each one--so that you could line them up and plug them into the machine.
+Steve: Whenhx Yeah.
+The lay ones had about the same ones the later ones.
+One of the things that hasn't channed is the modules, which has become sort of a joke for one thing eduse to be considered to have the worked right.
+I shouldn't the later worked right, it never did all the things we knew that of could do.
+The carry models it was/ok, because it was this carry with stage state and nothing worked right back in those days whe used to have a standard procedure that if something didn't work that that was the way it was supposed to be.

+Than what had been here before.
+Dut we never changed the modules at air.

+The we ever did was put power supplies on the modules-each to be one-so that you could line them up and plug them into the ert al (etc